KimLensico/reading-notes/learning_markdown.md

 > *Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.* - @[github](https://guides.github.com/features/mastering-markdown/)

+Markdown is used to show content on a website without using too much coding- as it's known to be a lightweight markup language for html files.
+It's not an editor where you can press a button to change things.
+There has to be a format to what you want to do.

 The *simplest* way to explain is a rule and what happens to the text when you follow that rule!
 It uses symbols like # or * to structure the page.

 Here's a list of some basics: